-The French armies also immediately separated : it seems to have been at first determined that Pichegru should command in chief. but at length the commissaries, urged as it was said by General Regnier, agreed that Pichegru should occupy himself with the army of the Duke of York, and prevent him from making a junction with the Prince of Coburg; and that Jourdain should follow up the Austrians and drive them back behind the Meuse: but at the same time the orders from Paris were positive, that no distant operations should be undertaken as long as the four French. for tresses conquered by the allies remained in the encury's possession.
+The French armies also immediately separated: it seems to have been at first determined that Pichegru should command in chief. but at length the commissaries, urged as it was said by General Regnier, agreed that Pichegru should occupy himself with the army of the Duke of York, and prevent him from making a junction with the Prince of Coburg; and that Jourdain should follow up the Austrians and drive them back behind the Meuse: but at the same time the orders from Paris were positive, that no distant operations should be undertaken as long as the four French fortresses conquered by the allies remained in the enemy's possession.
 Pichegru had with him the divisions of Souham, Moreau, Thierry, Despeaux, Bonneau, and Osten, comprising 84,278 men.
 Jourdain had the divisions of Marceau, Mayer, Lefebre, Championnet, Marlot, Hatry, Dubois, Kleber, Montaigu, and Muller, numbering about as many men.
-The Prince of Coburg had under him the divisions of Prince Kaunitz, Clairfait, Beaulieu, Werneck, Latour, Quasdanowich, and Wartensleben, which may have amounted to about 80,000; and the Duke of York with the Prince of Orange numbered about 50,000: so that about 300,000 men were, on the 12th of July this year, assembled on both banks of the Dyle.
+Prince of Coburg had under him the divisions of Prince Kaunitz, Clairfait, Beaulieu, Werneck, Latour, Quasdanowich, and Wartensleben, which may have amounted to about 80,000; and the Duke of both banks of the Dyle.
 But this lasted but for that single day.
-On the 15th Nouham attacked the Hessians in Malines: General Dalwig, who commanded, made a brave resistance, but was constrained by numbers to give way, and fell back on Waelhem, where he burned the bridge before Lord Moira could arrive to his support; and the Prince of Orange finding his flank uncovered by the advance to Waelhem, retired behind the Neethe at Dylen.
+On the 15th Souham attacked the Hessians in Malines: General Dalwig, who commanded, made a brave resistance, but was constrained by numbers to give way, and fell back on Waelhem, where he burned the bridge before Lord Moira could arrive to his support; and the Prince of Orange finding his flank uncovered by the advance to Waelhem, retired behind the Neethe at Dylen.
 The same day Jourdain advanced against the Austrians, who occupied the position of the Montagne de Fer in front, near Louvain; Kleber attacked it and drove them back on Tirlemont.
 The Prince of Coburg now finding the road open to the enemy all the way to Liege, ordered his army to cross the Meuse there, and at Maestricht; Latour, with the rearguard of the Imperial army, contesting the advance of the enemy, and stubbornly defending the passage of the bridge at Liege, to command which they had established a fortified camp on the height of La Chartreuse immediately above it.